PackageNinjas/christmas-2022/README.md

 # Pack Christmas Project 2022

-As you may or may not know, it's our SUSE Packaging team tradition to bring you a Christmas surprise from our Pack workshop every year.
+We bring you another Christmas project from the SUSE Packaging team.
+This year, it has two parts.
+First, you can enjoy our Christmas card built from letters created by team members across the World.
+Then you can check a special packxmas package coming from Daniel Garcia.

 We wish you a happy holidays season and have a lot of fun!